How we test antivirus and security software

 When testing security products, we always consider the overall user experience and decide if the tool in question is, for example, convenient for beginners or non-technical users.

 We evaluate the arrangement and accessibility of tools and features on the interface.
-For example, we check whether all the features can be found on the same application or if it’s required to go to the provider’s website for some of them.
+For example, we check whether all the features can be found on the same application or whether you must go to the provider’s website for some of them.
 We check if there are any descriptions or tutorials provided on how to use the features and how complicated the settings are to configure.

 We analyze the applications to see whether the interface is clear, not too crowded, or complicated.
 And vice versa – if the service is aimed at more tech-savvy users, we look for more extensive configuration options and setups.